Pediatric Hospice Care

 Methodist Pediatric Hospice, affiliated with Le Bonheur Children’s Hospital

-- there is a desire to focus on the comfort and quality of life for the child
+- The focus is on the child’s comfort and quality of life.

 - Registered nurses to coordinate the plan of care under the direction of the child’s physician